 It’s been three months working remotely and I want to share what I learnt from the perspective of a person that has never worked remotely before.

 2017 was a very though year but, as the saying goes, smooth seas never made a skilled sailor.
 I was working with PHP and the framework Neos Flow but I wanted to work with Python.
-Unfortunately the city I live in does not provide lots of opportunities and I could accept the scenario.
+Unfortunately the city I live in does not provide lots of opportunities and I could not accept the scenario.

 The strategy was: (i) beef up my skills; (ii) update my CV; (iii) look for jobs; (iv) send my CV to companies aligned with my profile.
 Few months later I was pleased to join a great team and, since then, I have been learning not only technical skills but also how to adapt myself to the so wanted remote lifestyle.

 If you have never worked remotely before, things might seem weird at first.
 The new routine seems pretty glamourous in blog posts but it is not that fancy: it requires self-discipline, accountability, soft skills and a reasonable investment to set up your space.
 However, it is a way with no return: time flexibility, living cost reduction, comfort work space and more free time.
 After experiencing that it is likely you do not want to commute ever again.